s-process Enirchment of Ultrafaint Dwarf Galaxies: Introduction

 \section{Introduction}

 Neutron-capture processes are important for the synthesis of the heaviest elements.
-They are classified into two processes: {\it r-}process and {\it s-}process, by whether neutron-capture reactions occur faster than $\beta$-decays \citep[see, e.g.][]{Cowan19_Rprocessreview}.
-Neutron-rich environments are necessary for neutron-capture reactions to take place, but the origin or the astrophysical production site remains controversial for the {\it r-}process \citep{Cowan19_Rprocessreview, Nishimura17_iprocess}.
-On the contrary, it is generally thought that the {\it s-}process occurs mainly in low mass stars during their asymptotic giant branch (AGB) phase.
+There are two types, the {\it r-} and {\it s-}process, depending on whether neutron-capture reactions occur faster than $\beta$-decays \citep[see, e.g.][]{2021Cowan_RprocessReview}.
+Neutron-rich environments are necessary for neutron-capture reactions to take place, but the origin or the astrophysical production site remains debated for the {\it r-}process \citep{2021Cowan_RprocessReview, Nishimura17_iprocess}.
+On the contrary, it is generally accepted that the {\it s-}process occurs mainly in low and intermediate mass stars (2-8\,M$_{\odot}$) during their asymptotic giant branch (AGB) phase.